kubeflow/website/content/en/docs/components/serving/kfserving.md

 ## Install with Kubeflow

 KFServing works with Kubeflow 1.2.
 Kustomize installation files are [located in the manifests repo](https://github.com/kubeflow/manifests/tree/master/kfserving).
-See examples running KFServing on [Istio/Dex](https://github.com/kubeflow/kfserving/tree/master/docs/samples/istio-dex).
-For installation on major cloud providers with Kubeflow, please follow their installation docs.
+Check the examples running KFServing on Istio/Dex in the [`kubeflow/kfserving`](https://github.com/kubeflow/kfserving/tree/master/docs/samples/istio-dex) repository.
+For installation on major cloud providers with Kubeflow, follow their installation docs.

 Kubeflow 1.2 includes KFServing v0.4.1, where the focus has been on enabling KFServing on OpenShift and additionally providing more features, such as adding batcher module as sidecar, Triton inference server renaming and integrations, upgrading Alibi explainer to 0.4.0, updating logger to CloudEvents V1 protocol and allowing customized URL paths on data plane.
 Additionally, the minimum Istio version is now v1.3.1.
 More details can be found [here](https://github.com/kubeflow/kfserving/releases/tag/v0.4.0) and [here](https://github.com/kubeflow/kfserving/releases/tag/v0.4.1)